pawPatoes/Mayhem/README.md

 # This mod is very, VERY W.I.P.
 Much more content is planned, though the mod is currently public so it doesn't turn into Geometry Dash 2.2, as in i stop fixing and adding things forever and delaying the mod for 76 years.
 As a sideffect, this obviously means this mod is a twisted nightmare that will most likely break, and there are many gaps content-wise, so be patient.
+Please report every single bug you see unless it's been fixed already because this mod was made by me, an idiot :D.

 # I suck
 This might be a repository on Codeberg, however I don't commit changes to files and do branches and pull requests and stuff.
 I recommend posting all of your improvements and issues in my Discord server as I don't check here very often.
 Also I admit that some parts of the mod are questionable, lazy or stolen (especially internally)

 ## Installing
-### The actual releases
-Most github/codeberg projects have constant commits and changes all the time.
-I dont like working that way.
-This repository is only so you can browse the code without downloading the mod, this is not actively updated as i change assets.
-This is to say the most recent release IS the most recent release, downloading the current code wont do anything different.
-I recommend downloading Mayhem from the discord server because i post new versions and pre-releases there more often.

-### Actually installing
 You will need balatro for this.

 Oh also lovely and steamodded.
 Check their guides on how to get mods working, but for Mayhem you will need more stuff, specifically dependencies, specifically these ones: